Karl Zinsmeister: Post-White House career

 After leaving the White House, from 2009 to 2010, Zinsmeister became an executive in his native region of upstate New York with L. & J. G. Stickley, an Arts and Crafts furniture manufacturing firm founded by Gustav Stickley.
-His 2023 book about the Stickley brothers and the Arts & Crafts movement in America, Craftsmen on a Mission, was based on a lecture he delivered at Robert Stern Architects.
+His 2023 book about the Stickley brothers and the Arts & Crafts movement in America, Craftsmen on a Mission, was based on a lecture he delivered at Robert A.M.
+Stern Architects.
 In 2011, he wrote a White House memoir.
 A storytelling cookbook, regional culture guide, and celebration of localism that he co-created with two of his three children, called Finger Lakes Feast, was published in 2012 and widely reviewed.

 Zinsmeister returned to Washington to serve as vice president at the Philanthropy Roundtable, an association of donors, where he produced more than a dozen books, 40 magazine issues, 50 podcast episodes, and many other products.

 Books he edited in that same period include two examining the country's best programs for job re-training and helping difficult populations like the homeless, released prisoners, former addicts, and welfare recipients succeed in the workforce.
 Catholic School Renaissance, analyzes the revival of inner-city Catholic schools and why that is important to the nation.
-Serving Those Who Served is a manual for the new field of philanthropy for veterans, service members, and their families—where Zinsmeister has been a leader, growing out of his military reporting and his veterans work at the White House.
+Serving Those Who Served is a manual for the new field of philanthropy for veterans, service members, and their families—where Zinsmeister was a leader, growing out of his military reporting and his veterans work at the White House.